 Getting data out of MySQL

-There are several methods for extracting data from MySQL, and the one you use will probably be dependent upon your needs (and skill set).
+MySQL provides several methods for extracting data; the one you use may depend upon your needs and skill set.

-If you're just looking to export data in bulk, however, there may be an easier way.
-Most MySQL installs include a handy command-line tool called mysqldump that allows you to export entire tables and databases in a format you specify (i.e. delimited text, CSV, or SQL queries that would restore the database if run).
+If you're looking to export data in bulk, there's an easier alternative.
+Most MySQL installs include a handy command-line tool called mysqldump that allows you to export entire tables and databases in a format you specify, including delimited text, CSV, or an SQL query that would restore the database if run.

 Preparing data for Snowflake